stepniakadam/notes/cpp.md

   36217   78064  892068
 ```

 There are 36217 lines after preprocessing phase!
 That is huge difference!
+This have significate impact on compilation time and we will dive deeper into that later in this article.

+2) Compilation

+At this phase .cpp file including copy-pasted code from all header files (remember - this was 36217 lines of code) is used to produce binary object file.
+Not all symbols are defined at this point - it is allowed (and usually best practice) to only declare a symbol in *.hpp file.
+Compiler however will process all lines that were provided

 ## What DWARF section contains in ELF files?